appserver-io/docs/03.tutorials/02.running-grav-cms-in-an-appserver-io-docker-container/docs.md

         - tutorials
 ---

-Running Magento 2 on our appserver.io Docker container provides some advantages because some of the requirements that usually needs manual tweaks will be already set-up for you, like
+Running GRAV CMS on our appserver.io Docker container provides some advantages because some of the requirements that usually needs manual tweaks will be already set-up for you, like

 * URL rewriting